MalabikaKumari/Learning-github/README.md

 # stone-paper-scissors

 This is a stone paper scissors game
 <br>
-using html css and js
+using html css and js(react is on the way)